Weakly Supervised Concept Map Generation through Task-Guided Graph Translation: Abstract

 \section{Abstract}

 Recent years have witnessed the rapid development of concept map generation techniques due to their advantages in providing well-structured summarization of knowledge from free texts.
 Traditional unsupervised methods do not generate task-oriented concept maps, whereas deep generative models require large amounts of training data.
-In this work, we present \textit{GT-D2G (Graph Translation based Document-To-Graph)}, an automatic concept map generation framework that leverages generalized NLP pipelines to derive semantic-rich initial graphs, and translates them into more concise structures under the weak supervision of document labels.
-The quality and interpretability of such concept maps are validated through human evaluation on three real-world corpora, and their utility in the downstream task is further demonstrated in the controlled experiments with scarce document labels.
+In this work, we present \textit{GT-D2G} (Graph Translation-based Document To Graph), an automatic concept map generation framework that leverages generalized NLP pipelines to derive semantic-rich initial graphs, and translates them into more concise structures under the weak supervision of downstream task labels.
+The concept maps generated by \gtd can provide interpretable summarization of structured knowledge for the input texts, which are demonstrated through human evaluation and case studies on three real-world corpora.
+Further experiments on the downstream task of document classification show that \gtd beats other concept map generation methods.
+Moreover, we specifically validate the labeling efficiency of \gtd in the label-efficient learning setting and the flexibility of generated graph sizes in controlled hyper-parameter studies.